-

 - GeoBox G901 4K60hz input and output processor is now available in Europe

 GeoBox, with its focus on hardware design, is compatible with any playback device.
-This includes laptops, DVD/Blu-ray players, media players, PCs, and game consoles…etc. By utilizing the GeoBox video controller, you can project single or multiple pieces of content from any source device across multiple projectors, and the content preparation is extreamly easy.
+This includes laptops, DVD/Blu-ray players, media players, PCs, and game consoles…etc. By utilizing the GeoBox controllers, you can display single or multiple pieces of content from any source device across multiple displays, and the content preparation is extreamly easy — No preparation needed! 😉

 Just like all successful technical solutions, the underlying technology may be complex, but its usage should be intuitive and practical.
-In summary, we provide a three-step guide to help you prepare the content before starting the hardware installation.
+We will explain how GeoBox simplify your workflow through the aspect of content preparation.

-After defining the aspect ratio, it’s essential to determine the optimal signal resolution.
-This process involves calculating the “combined resolution” of all the projectors, taking into account the “overlap of pixels”.
+Another factor to consider is the optimal signal resolution.
+This involves calculating the “combined resolution” of all the projectors, taking into account the “overlap of pixels”.

 In theory, the optimal signal resolution can be calculated by summing the resolutions of all projectors and subtracting the pixels in the overlap area.
 For instance, if you have three 1920×1200 projectors arranged horizontally with a 20% overlap, the optimal resolution would be 4992×1200 pixels.
 The calculation is: (1920 x 3) – (1920 x 0.2 x 2) = 4992.